nowshen-khan/MERN-M5-LiveTest/README.md

 # O-M5-LiveTest
-I make a simple portfolio in this test.
+I make a simple portfolio website for this test.